-This post ties up the series on the organizational change management “perfect storm” facing emerging economy governments.
-This organizational change management “perfect storm” combines the challenges of large enterprise software projects in government with digital and organizational transformation.
+Governments often encounter the digital organizational change management “perfect storm”.
+This storm combines the challenges of large enterprise software projects in government with digital and organizational transformation.
 These projects become even more complex when implemented in Emerging Market and Developing Economies (EMDEs) countries.

 The Gartner Group observes that “digital government is government designed and operated to take advantage of digital data in optimizing, transforming, and creating government services.”
 This is the purpose of “systems of engagement” in government.